 Do you have a special tradition for Thanksgiving morning?
+(Aside from preparing all sorts of allergy friendly Thanksgiving recipes).

 My son likes to have dairy free hot chocolate and watch the Thanksgiving Day parade on TV in his pajamas.
 I like to watch a little too, as long as everything is going pretty smoothly.